chriswebb09/chriswebb09.github.io/_posts/2017-05-15-hash-tables-in-swift.md

 In general, a hashing function may map several different keys to the same index.
 Therefore, each slot of a hash table is associated with (implicitly or explicitly) a set of records, rather than a single record.
 For this reason, each slot of a hash table is often called a bucket, and hash values are also called bucket indices.

 # Collisions

 Collisions happen when your hashing function creates duplicate indexes for different keys.
 In an ideal world, every element in a hash table would calculate a unique index.
 Unfortunately, most hashing algorithms will return a non-unique index from time to time.

 The better the hashing algorithm, the less often this happens.
 At the same time, the point of using a hash-table is that its performance, if you create an incredibly complex algorithm for calculating the index, this can cut down on that.
 There is a middle ground in using relatively good hashing function along with logic to handle collisions when they happen.

 ## Open Addressing (Linear Probing)

 One way of dealing with collisions is with open addressing.
 Open addressing resolves a collision by finding the next available slot.
+If it is at the end of the table and cannot find an open bucket, it loops back to the beginning of our table.
 This solution can quickly run up the time complexity and turn operations that should be O(1) — constant to O(n) linear time — meaning the time scales directly with the number of inputs.
 For this article I won’t go further into depth on Open Addressing.

 ## Separate chaining

 ![Separate Chaining](https://cdn-images-1.medium.com/max/1600/1*ItGUOu_Oun1vOF_ro_kCcA.png)

 One way to solve collisions is to create buckets that have some sort list structure which elements that compute to that bucket’s index are appended to.
-For this post, I will use that method.
+A linked list a great data structure to use here.
+For this post, I will use chaining.

 # Getting Started
 ---